better-chao/DSN/README.md

-## This is a pytorch implementation of the [Domain Separation Networks](https://arxiv.org/abs/1608.06019)
+This is a Pytorch implementation of the Domain Separation Network [Arxiv](https://arxiv.org/abs/1608.06019).
+There have been multiple implementations of this article on GitHub, but most of them are based on TensorFlow with poor readability.
+The few PyTorch-based implementations have extremely brief documentation, making it difficult to start training and reproduce the metrics in the paper.
+This project provides a PyTorch implementation with clear steps, facilitating everyone to reproduce the results.

 ## Environment
 - numpy                1.21.5